 Challenger has been a COR-certified company since 2001, and is currently registered with four major safety registries: Canqual, ComplyWorks ISNetworld, and PICS Canada.

-Challenger is a member of Canadian Council for Aboriginal Business (CCAB) and Progressive Aboriginal Relations (PAR) program.
+Challenger is an Associate Business Member of the Canadian Council for Aboriginal Business (CCAB) and Progressive Aboriginal Relations (PAR) program.
 We have a dedicated Indigenous Relations Lead who is committed to working with each member of our team to realize meaningful corporate initiatives outlined by the Truth and Reconciliation Commission (TRC), including engaging in meaningful consultation, promoting job, training and education opportunities, as well as fostering cultural understanding.